KhaledAbuarida/Note-App/README.md

-#Hi there it's Khaled
+# 💨Hi there it's Khaled
-##Come Check This👇
+## 💥Come Check This👇
-####Now you can clone this project and try our Note App 🥰
+#### ⁉ Now you can clone this project and try our Note App 🥰

+Follow the following Tips 👇💕

-3# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).